kokolaks5/epub-translator/README.md

 # EPUB Translator with Streamlit Interface

-## A translator for EPUB files with a Streamlit interface that skips translating programming code and preserves the original code in programming languages.
+### A translator for EPUB files with a Streamlit interface that skips translating programming code and preserves the original code.

 ### Program Description